Table of contents

 An Agile team consists of more than one developer, but these are the next essential role after the product owner.
 Developers will build your product, and they are responsible for programming, testing, and debugging the product.

-Scrum masters facilitate scrums – the Agile framework that focuses on time-boxed iterations called sprints.
-Scrum masters act as coaches to the rest of the team.
 They facilitate daily stand-up meetings and oversee sprint planning meetings where they help to keep the team focused and prevent scope creep.
 They manage sprint reviews and gather feedback, and they also remove roadblocks that could hamper the team’s productivity.

 Where the scrum master is a role specific to scrum, the team leader is a role in an Agile team using Kanban methodology.